heokhe/node-calc/README.md

 # node-calc
 A small library/CLI to help you parse and calculate basic math expressions.
-It supports +, -, *, / and ^ operators, and also parenthesis.
+It supports +, -, *, / and ^ operators, parenthesis, and functions such as:
+- sin, cos, tan, cot
+- sqrt, cbrt

+> Functions are written in the form of `f(x)`, `fx` syntax is not supported yet!

 ## Installation
 ```sh